Equity & Representation

 No.

 Personal information is collected on a voluntary basis only and may include, but is not limited to, first and last name, email address, role occupied (function) on a NFB project, Indigenous identity, racial/ethnic identity, disability status, gender identity/expression, 2SLGBTQIA+ status, and official-language minority status.
+This data is collected through an online form and stored securely.

 Absolutely nothing.